★ The horror game you have been waiting for ★

 You can slap mosquitoes.
 The score goes up.
 There is no end screen and no "you win" message.
 The mosquito always comes back.
 Your goal is whatever you decide: a longer streak, fewer bites, a respectable Hit Rate in the Hall of Pain.

-So it does not have to sell you.
-No ads, no in-app purchases, no analytics, no engagement loops. €1.69 once, and that is the whole transaction.
-It also keeps the reviews honest, since people who actually want this kind of game self-select in.
+So the game does not have to make money off you in any other way.
+No ads watching you, no in-app purchases nagging you, no analytics profiling you, no engagement tricks to keep you opening the app.
+You pay €1.49 once and the transaction is over.
+It also keeps the reviews honest, since the people who actually want this kind of game are the ones who buy it.

 The game canvas itself is pure black.
 Inside it: the lifetime score in the top-left, a small "Give Up" button in the top-right, and a thin white ring that briefly flashes where your finger landed.
 That is the entire in-game visual feedback.
 Your phone's own status bar at the very top of the screen (clock, battery, signal) stays visible like normal, but the game does not draw anything up there.
 Everything else is in your ears and in the phone's vibration motor.